-An initial assessment of lodged proposals will be completed by the MLP Secretariat, focusing on each proposal's alignment to the:
+An initial assessment of unsolicited proposals will be completed by the MLP Secretariat, focussing on each proposal's alignment to the:

-- scope of the MLP Policy;
+- scope of the MLP Policy

-- · current priorities of the government; and
+- current priorities of the Government; and

 - criteria listed in the MLP Policy.

-To assist savings in time and expenditure for both proponents and agencies, proposals that clearly fail to meet the MLP Scope and Priorities assessment criteria will be declined prior to entering full evaluation.
+To save time and expenditure for both proponents and agencies, unsolicited proposals that clearly fail to meet the MLP Scope and Priorities assessment criteria will be declined prior to entering full evaluation in Stage 1 (Fast Fail Gate).

-This assessment will be forwarded to the MLP Steering Committee, who will recommend to the Minister for Planning for decision.
-The Minister for Planning, in collaboration with the Lead Agency Minister, will decide to either progress to full evaluation, refer to another process or decline the proposal.
+This assessment and recommendation will be forwarded to the Treasurer for decision.
+The Treasurer, in collaboration with the Lead Agency Minister, will decide to either progress to full evaluation, refer to another process or decline (Fast Fail Gate) the proposal.